How to Test Claude Connectors: Unit Tests, Local Inspector, and CI/CD (April 2026)

 Can I test my Claude Connector against the real Claude?

 Yes.
-After local testing, you can run Playwright tests against the real Claude runtime for final validation.
+After local testing, you can run live tests against the real Claude runtime with pnpm test:live.
 The sunpeak live testing setup uses Playwright to open a real Claude conversation, trigger your connector tools, and assert on the rendered UI.
 This requires a Claude account and costs AI credits, so reserve it for pre-release validation rather than everyday development.

 How do I test Claude Connector error handling?